codepath/android_guides/Getting-Started-with-Gradle.md

-Getting started with Gradle on the command-line is easy!
+Getting started with Gradle on the command line is easy!

 ## Install Gradle